 Introducing the Inspector-General of Biosecurity

-The Minister for Agriculture appointed Mr Rob Delane as the Inspector-General of Biosecurity (IGB) from 25 July 2019.
+The former Minister for Agriculture and Northern Australia appointed Dr Lloyd Klumpp as the Inspector-General of Biosecurity (IGB) from 25 July 2022.
 This is a part-time position.

 The Biosecurity Act 2015 and Biosecurity Regulation 2016 define the IGB role, authority and independent powers of review.
 This includes reviewing the Director of Biosecurity’s performance of functions and exercise of powers.
-The Secretary of the Department of Agriculture, Water and the Environment is the Director of Biosecurity.
+The Secretary of the Department of Agriculture, Fisheries and Forestry is the Director of Biosecurity.

 The Inspector-General makes recommendations for system improvements and provides an assurance framework for stakeholders.